Different Types of Sugars For Cooking And Baking

 Turbinado sugar and Demerara sugar are raw sugars with a light golden color and large, coarse crystals, keeping their natural molasses flavors.
 While you can use them in baking, they are considered finishing sugars, giving desserts a satisfying crunch with their big crystals.
 These sugars bring a subtle molasses flavor, making them ideal for enhancing the taste and texture of breads, sauces, or spice rubs.
 Both are commonly used as sweeteners in beverages like coffee, tea, and cocktails.

-When these Apple Cream Scones are done baking, I sprinkle raw sugar on the top, which melts into the dough, creating a sweet topping.
+When these Apple Cream Scones are done baking, I sprinkle raw sugar on top, which melts into the dough, creating a sweet topping.
+Alternatively, sprinkle turbinado sugar on the batter and bake these Blueberry Cornmeal Muffins.

 Coconut sugar